-Diplomats in the War on Terror increasingly found themselves facing a new kind of enemy, decentralized networks of nonstate actors.
-To minimize such dangers, the State Department built fortress-style embassies, classified more assignments as "unaccompanied," and placed restrictions on where diplomats could go.
+Diplomats, like members of the armed services, often face threats and unexpected dangers.
+Here, military and civilian families prepare to depart Turkey in 003 following a State Department authorization to evacuate iplomats in the War on Terror increasingly found themselves facing a new kind of enemy, decentralized networks of nonstate actors.
+To minimize such dangers, the State Department built fortress-style embassies, classified more assignments as unaccompanied, and placed restrictions on where diplomats could go.
 These new measures offered protection but created new challenges by limiting diplomats' interactions with local civilians and forcing many diplomats either to decline assignments or leave their families behind.